danielhav/supervisor/docs/running.rst

    Restart all processes
    Note: restart does not reread config files.
 For that, see reread and update.

+shutdown

+   Stops all running processes and then shuts down supervisord.

 signal

    No help on signal